Searching ...

 Property taxes are up there

-The property taxes are high in Ohio, although it’s less costly than New Jersey or New York.
+The property taxes are high in Ohio, although less costly than in New Jersey or New York.
 Ohio ranks just outside the top ten states for property tax burden, so you should anticipate paying more than in other areas.

 State taxes are high